xlegend1024/wow-player-churn/readme.md

 `Classify game player who is likely to be churned in six month`

+    The experiment aims to prevent game players from quitting within a month by offering them a discounted 6-month subscription.

 Predicting game player churn is an important problem in the gaming industry as it helps game developers and publishers understand the behavior of their players and take necessary steps to retain them.
 By analyzing the pattern of players before they churn, game developers can take proactive measures to retain their players and prevent them from quitting the game.

 ## 2. Data source